 We’re not talking about fancy Twitter bios or funny Twitter bios.

 Also, this isn’t about making you spend time on Twitter.
-I just want you to set up a good Twitter account that recruiters can find when they search Twitter by keywords.
+I just want you to set up a good account that recruiters can find when searching Twitter by keywords.

 Sign Up for Twitter

-- First, if you aren’t on Twitter yet, then sign up.
+- First, if you aren’t on Twitter yet, sign up.

-- Next, enter your full name.
-Use your real name, not NASCAR Guy or Tango Diva.
+- Next, enter your first and last name, not The Dude or Tango Diva.

-- Then, enter your Twitter handle, aka your username.
+- Then, enter your Twitter handle.
 Again, use your real name.

-- Moving on, enter your password and your email address.
+- Next, enter your password and email address.